Spread Your Wings this Summer

 Exclusively for farmers and ranchers, this workshop delivers the knowledge and skills you need to resolve key legal vulnerabilities on your farm within a collaborative, interactive community of peers.
 After a five week series of virtual interactive workshops and self-study, you’ll walk away ready to implement your own legal action plan and find legal answers with confidence.

-Registration: Registration is required and will open in August.
+Registration: Registration is required.
 The cost is $49 per farm, and includes a one year farm membership to Farm Commons and a book which will be mailed to you.

 COVID-19 Safety Protocols at On-Farm Events

 Under Ohio law, there is no liability for an injury to or death of a participant in an agritourism activity conducted at an agritourism location if that injury or death results from the inherent risks of that agritourism activity.
 These include, but are not limited to, the risk of injury inherent to land, equipment, and animals as well as the potential for you as a participant to act in a negligent manner that may contribute to your injury or death.
 You are assuming the risk of participating in this agritourism activity.